Staying safe in a digital world

-That free network may be nothing more than a gateway to track your activities, observe passwords you enter or view your sensitive information.
+That free network may be nothing more than a gateway to track your activities, gather passwords you enter or view your sensitive information.
 Criminals will sometimes use a different tactic, setting up copycat hotspots with the same name as a legitimate network hoping to fool you into thinking you're connecting to the real thing.

 How you can protect yourself

-Despite the sophisticated methods fraudsters are devising to invade your privacy there are steps you can take to protect yourself.
+Despite the sophisticated methods fraudsters are devising to invade your privacy, there are steps you can take to protect yourself.

 1. Remember the essentials